-Trump lands in Milwaukee for rally as House announces vote to send articles of impeachment to Senate, Dems debate in Iowa
+Trump, at Wisconsin rally, says Dems refuse to give credit for killing 'son of a b----' Soleimani

+"He was a designated terrorist by President Obama who didn't do anything about it as usual," Trumps said.

+"I warned the Ayatollah, they must not harm hurt or kill any protestors, the whole world is watching,"

-President Trump is headed to Milwaukee on Tuesday night against the backdrop of a looming Senate impeachment trial, which could begin as early as next week.
+Trump's campaign stop in Wisconsin is set against the backdrop of a looming Senate impeachment trial, which could begin as early as next week.

 Hours before Trump was scheduled to land in Wisconsin, House Speaker Nancy Pelosi, D-Calif., announced that she will name impeachment managers ahead of a House vote on Wednesday to send two articles of impeachment -- alleging obstruction of Congress and abuse of power -- to the GOP-controlled Senate.